“‘Neither this man nor his parents sinned,’ said Jesus, ‘but this happened so that the works of God might be displayed in him.’” John 9:3 (NIV)

-The last couple years of my life I’ve had to face one hardship after another.
+For the last couple of years of my life, I’ve had to face one hardship after another.
 At many points I’ve wondered how I would make it through.
 It’s hard to feel confident in the goodness of God when circumstances don’t feel good at all.

 This is where we find the disciples in the ninth chapter of the book of John — holding out the question of why.
 Jesus and His disciples had come across a man who’d been blind from birth.
 It was an encounter that left the disciples asking Jesus, “Rabbi, who sinned, this man or his parents, that he was born blind?”
-(John 9:2b, NIV)
+(John 9:2, NIV).

 The disciples were looking for someone to blame for this unfortunate situation.
 If they could only figure out the reason why, then this man’s hurt would be more tolerable, they reasoned.

 The reason this man was blind was so others could see the amazing power of God.
-Healing his physical blindness would lead others to spiritual sight.
-It would shine a light on the One who declared He had come to be the Light of the world.
+Jesus’ healing of his physical blindness would lead others to spiritual sight.
+(John 9:6-8) It would shine a light on the One who declared He had come to be the Light of the world.

-Sadly, not all who witnessed this man’s healing were open to Jesus’s truth.
-In fact, it stirred up a whole mess with the Pharisees — a group of men whose lives prove we don’t have to be physically blind to only see darkness.
+Sadly, not all who witnessed this man’s healing were open to Jesus’ Truth.
+In fact, it stirred up a whole mess with the Pharisees — a group of men whose lives prove we don’t have to be physically blind to see only darkness.
+(John 9:13-41)

 Oh, how this makes my heart pause.
 What do I want most?
 What do I need most?
 Answers … or Jesus?

 I know this isn’t easy.
 Trust me.
-I have situations where I've begged God to give me answers.
-But I’m realizing instead of answers, He's given me Himself.
+I’ve begged God to give me answers … but I’m realizing instead of answers, He’s given me Himself.
 A way to come straight to Him, the One who already has it all figured out.
 The One who reminds me I don’t have to have His answers to have His comfort.

 Father God, I might not have all the answers to my struggles, but I’m seeing more hope than ever.
-Jesus is my Light.
-And because of Him even my darkest of nights aren’t so daunting and confusing.
+Jesus is my light.
+And because of Him, even my darkest nights aren’t so daunting and confusing.
 Thank You for reminding me that this day holds Your presence, Your blessings and Your comfort.
 Give me eyes to see You.
 In Jesus’ Name, Amen.

 John 8:12, “When Jesus spoke again to the people, he said, ‘I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.’”
 (NIV)